citp/privacy-policy-historical/s/st/sta/standardchartered.com.hk.md

 ### Right of Access

-Subject to applicable law, regulations and/or banking industry guidelines, you may have the right to request a copy of the Personal Data processed in relation to you.
-SCB may be allowed by law to charge a fee for a copy of personal data.
+Subject to applicable law, regulations and/or banking industry guidelines, you may have the right to request a copy of the Personal Data processed in relation to you SCB may be allowed by law to charge a fee for a copy of personal data.

 ### Changes to this Privacy Policy